 Mallorca - Tramuntana Traverse

-Spain, Trek & Walk, 8 days - from £795 (land only) - from €955 (land only) - from $1,295 (land only)
+Mallorca & Spain, Trek & Walk, 8 days - from £795 (land only) - from €995 (land only) - from $1,390 (land only)

 You should attend your own doctor and dentist for a check-up.
-No special vaccinations are required for Spain.
+No special vaccinations are required for Mallorca.
 UK residents should obtain a European Health Insurance Card (EHIC) before travelling.
-The EHIC is normally valid for three to five years and covers any medical treatment that becomes necessary during your trip, because of either illness or an accident.
-The card gives access to state-provided medical treatment only, and you'll be treated on the same basis as an 'insured' person living in the country you're visiting.
+The EHIC is normally valid for three to five years and covers any medical treatment that becomes necessary during your holiday, because of either illness or an accident.
+The card gives access to state-provided medical treatment only, and you will be treated on the same basis as an 'insured' person living in the country you're visiting.
 Remember, this might not cover all the things you'd expect to get free of charge from the NHS in the UK.
 You may have to make a contribution to the cost of your care.
 You can obtain an EHIC from the Department of Health by phone, online, or at the post office.